Assessment / Student Outcomes

 Graph A: This graph provides the average undergraduate GPA for students coming into the Forensic Science Program as well as the average GPA upon graduation from the Program.
-At this time, GPA data for Graduating Class of 2013 and 2014 (incoming 2011 and 2012, respectively) is provided, however, GPA at the time of graduation for these two Classes is in the future and yet to be determined.
+At this time, GPA data for Graduating Class of 2015 and 2016 (incoming 2013 and 2014, respectively) is provided, however, GPA at the time of graduation for these two Classes is in the future and yet to be determined.

 Table A a more precise numeric view of incoming and exit GPAs over the past 5 years.

 B. Employment Statistics: Marshall University Graduate Employment Statistics

 Table B This table provides employment figures over the past 5 years.
 The “Forensic Science” category is defined as those gainfully employed in laboratory, field work, or case work positions by law enforcement agencies or private-sector forensic facilities.
 The “Forensic Science Related” category is defined as those gainfully employed in a forensic-related science activity by an entity other than a law enforcement agency or organization; or employment by a law enforcement but not specifically in a forensic science position.